maarkeez/angular/JavaScriptPrimer/README.md

 # Description
-Introduction to JavaScript new features
+Introduction to JavaScript new features:
+- Working with objects and classes.
+- JavaScript modules work.
+- Introduction to TypeScript features that are useful for Angular development.

 # Executed commands
 ```
 npm install
 ```